99 Flake: Cadbury 99 Flake bar

 The Flake chocolate bar manufactured and marketed by Cadbury was first developed in the UK in 1920.
-An employee of Cadbury's noted that when the excess chocolate from the moulds used to create other chocolate bars was drained off, it fell off in a stream and created folded chocolate with flaking properties.
+An employee of Cadbury's noted that when the excess chocolate from the moulds used to create other chocolate bars was drained off, it poured off in thin streams, cooling into distinctive ripples of chocolate with crumbling properties.

-The early "99 Flake" was a wafer "sandwich", not a flake bar inserted into a cone of ice cream.
-It consisted of a small chocolate flake inserted between two servings of ice cream and placed between two wafer biscuits.
+The early "99 Flake" took the form of an ice cream sandwich.
+It consisted of a Flake bar inserted between two servings of ice cream, then placed between two wafer biscuits.

 In 1930, Cadbury started producing a smaller version of the standard Flake bar especially for use with ice cream cones.
 These were marketed under the name 99 Flake and sold loose in boxes rather than individually wrapped like the traditional Flake.

 Name

 The origins of the name are uncertain.
 One claim is that it was coined in Portobello, Scotland, where Stefano Arcari who had opened a shop in 1922 at 99 Portobello High Street – would break a large "Flake" in half and stick it in an ice cream.
 The name derived from the shop's address.
 A Cadbury representative took the naming idea to his company.
 Another address-based claim for the "99" is made by the Dunkerleys in Gorton, Manchester, who operated a sweet shop at 99 Wellington Street.

 Another naming possibility is that it was named by immigrant Italian ice-cream sellers, many of whom were from the mountainous areas in Veneto, especially in the Bellunes Alps, Trentino, and Friuli.
 The name was in honour of the final wave of Italian First World War conscripts, born in 1899 and referred to as "i Ragazzi del 99" ("the Boys of '99").
 In Italy they were held in such high esteem that some streets were named in their honour.
 The chocolate flake may have reminded the ice cream sellers of the long dark feather cocked at an angle in the conscripts' Alpini Regiment hats.

 The Cadbury website says that the reason behind the Flake being called a "99" has been "lost in the mists of time".
 However, the website also references an article from an old Cadbury works paper, which states that the name came from the guard of the Italian king, which consisted of 99 men and thus "anything really special or first class was known as 99."